kamathvk1982/kamathvk1982.github.io/about.md

 ---

 <p class="message">
   Hey there!
-This page list the different work or projects done by me during mand after my studies in master of data science with CUNY.
+This page list the different work or projects done by me during and after my studies in master of data science with CUNY.
 Please enjoy.
 Carry on!
 </p>

+## What is Data Science?

 Data science is an inter-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data.
 Data science is related to data mining and big data.